SakshiMakwane/missingskill-learning/README.md

 undefined
 ```
 - Null
-by default the type of null falls under Non-premitive object type.Used to give null value as input.
+by default, the type of null falls under the Non-primitive object type.
+Used to give null value as input.

 - Symbol(ES6)